 Feynman’s Glass Plate Experiment

-1. Feynman’s glass plate experiment that he discussed in pages 17 – 35 in his book (see the References below) is discussed in order to lay the foundation for our new interpretation of quantum mechanics (QM).
+1. Feynman’s glass plate experiment, which he discussed on pages 17 – 35 in his book (see the references below), is discussed to lay the foundation for our new interpretation of quantum mechanics (QM).

-This is a key post that lays the foundation for the “nonlocality” argument.
+This key post lays the foundation for the “nonlocality” argument.
 Even before I explain in detail what “nonlocality” is, I want to illustrate the simple fundamental idea behind it.

-• This idea is: Even before a particle takes off, Nature evaluates all possible paths that particle could take, and come up “with a plan” for its motion.
-This happens AUTOMATICALLY and some “unconventional paths” could result only in the case of microscopic particles like electrons and photons.
+• This idea is: Even before a particle takes off, Nature evaluates all possible paths it could take and “comes up with a plan” for its motion.
+This happens AUTOMATICALLY, and some “unconventional paths” could result only in the case of microscopic particles like electrons and photons.

-• This is why quantum mechanics appear to reveal “strange phenomena”.
-But when particles increase in size, this “unusual behavior” goes away naturally.
+• This is why quantum mechanics appears to exhibit “strange phenomena.”
+But this “unusual behavior” disappears naturally when particles increase in size.

-• This simple idea that the physicist Richard Feynman came up is best illustrated with a simple experiment that is discussed in his book (see the References below).
-That experimental setup and the key result is shown in the figure below.
+• This simple idea, which physicist Richard Feynman came up with, is best illustrated by a simple experiment discussed in his book (see the References below).
+That experimental setup and the key result are shown in the figure below.

 2. There are two “special features” in this experiment (it could be easier to print the post and read):